 - Learning basic horsemanship to become a confident horse rider

 - Riding agricultural motorbikes

-- Cattle care – you’ll be entrusted with injecting, driving, and mustering.
+- Cattle and sheep care – you’ll be entrusted with injecting, driving, and mustering.

 - Gaining the skills necessary to maintain and operate agricultural machinery